As a life-long Springsteen fan,

 What kinds of stories are we looking for?

 Did you meet him in person?
-What happened?

-See him perform at a bar or club unexpectedly?
+Did you see him perform at a bar or club unexpectedly?
 Where?
 When?

-Formed a deeper connection with friends or family because of Springsteen?
+Have you formed a deeper connection with friends or family because of Springsteen?

 What does Bruce and his music mean to you?